 In 2016, as part of PUC Docket No. 45624, Application of the City Of Garland to Amend a Certificate of Convenience and Necessity for the Rusk to Panola Double-Circuit 345-kV Transmission Line in Rusk and Panola Counties, ERCOT submitted testimony indicating that it may have to develop a more complex process for coordinating outages due to the magnitude of the import and export capacity of the SCT DC Tie.
 More specifically, ERCOT expressed concern that, depending on the type of methodology adopted for coordinating outages, the size of the SCT DCT Tie could make studying and approving outages scheduled near the SCT DC Tie more complex.

-Since that time, however, two revisions to ERCOT Protocols—NPRR818, Allow Curtailment of DC Tie Load Prior to Declaring Emergency Condition, and NPRR825, Require ERCOT to Issue a DC Tie Curtailment Notice Prior to Curtailing any DC Tie Load—have clarified ERCOT’s practices with respect to the scheduling of DC Ties.
+Since that time, NPRR825, Require ERCOT to Issue a DC Tie Curtailment Notice Prior to Curtailing any DC Tie Load, clarified ERCOT’s practices with respect to the scheduling of DC Ties.
 With these changes, ERCOT believes that it can reliably manage outage coordination after the SCT DC Tie is energized.

-NPRR 818 allows ERCOT to curtail DC Tie flows without declaring an Emergency Condition and clarifies that “DC Tie limits shall be based on expected system conditions, including Outages . . . .”
-NPRR818 thus made clear that DC Tie flows would be subject to the reliability impacts of any approved outages on the system.
-NPRR 825 then requires ERCOT to calculate and post DC Tie advisory limits, based on expected system conditions, for every hour on a rolling 48 hour basis.
+NPRR 825 requires ERCOT to calculate and post DC Tie advisory limits, based on expected system conditions, for every hour on a rolling 48 hour basis.
 Those limits consider approved outages.
 The system changes needed to create the advisory limit postings and other requirements of NPRR 825 are expected to be complete well before the SCT Tie begins operations.
+This tool can also be used in outage coordination by analyzing the impact of proposed outages on forecasted DC Tie schedules.
 NPRR 825 also added language that authorizes ERCOT to issue a DC Tie Curtailment Notice if Security Constrained Economic Dispatch (SCED) is insufficient to manage congestion and curtailment of a DC Tie would resolve a transmission security violation.
 See ERCOT Protocol Section 4.4.4(15).
 Accordingly, to the extent any approved outage may contribute to that violation, ERCOT has the option of curtailing the DC Tie exports, if necessary, to help resolve that congestion.

 ERCOT believes that the market rules changes implemented since PUC Docket No. 45624 will avoid any need for complicated modifications to ERCOT systems that were discussed in the PUC Docket, and will provide reliable and cost-effective coordination of outages when the SCT Tie begins operations.